nicor88/aws-streaming-pipeline/README.md

 ## Considerations
+The records in Kinesis are consumed by 2 lambda functions.
-2 consumers for Kinesis stream were created.
-Write to S3 consumer receive the records and write them as JSON to S3.
+The `write_to_s3` lambda receive the records and write them as JSON to S3, creating a unique path each time that a nex batch is received.
 The file written by such consumer can be really small, the size can be even smaller when adding more shards.
-This is due to the fact that the lambda is invoked many time, with a limited amount of events.
+This is due to the fact that the lambda is invoked many times with a limited amount of events.
 The produced files are hard to read with applications like Spark/Presto/Athena, because they will create a not needed network overhead.
-To solve this problem we can easily create a consumer that send the record to Firehose, then firehose will take care of writing the file to S3, when specific conditions are reached, for example in this implementations the files saved written to S3 with a max size of 5MB.
-In this specific implementation, each JSON is one line of the file.
-Such format, called JSONlines will make the file easier to be read by Spark/Presto/Athena.
+To solve this problem we can easily create a consumer that send the record to Firehose, then firehose will take care of writing the file to S3 only when specific conditions are reached, for example in this implementations the files saved written to S3 with a max size of 5MB.
+We also implemented a JSONlines structure to make the file easier to read for Spark/Presto/Athena.
-To test that, we can easily create an Athen Table using the DDL inside the folder `Athena`.
+To test that, it's possible to create an Athena table, DDL are in `athena/taxi_trajectories.sql`.

 ### Improvements
 * It's possible to add a Lambda function that autoscale the number of Kinesis shards to support spikes of Incoming Bytes.